norsig/authority/Godeps/_workspace/src/github.com/hashicorp/vault/api/SPEC.md

 - `200` - Success with data.
 - `204` - Success, no data returned.
 - `400` - Invalid request, missing or invalid data.
-See the "validation" section for more details on the error response.
 - `401` - Unauthorized, your authentication details are either
    incorrect or you don't have access to this feature.
 - `404` - Invalid path.
 This can both mean that the path truly